SAP-samples/cloud-btp-cli-api-codejam/CEI.md

 btp create accounts/directory --display-name research
 ```

-👉 Once that directory exists, create the divisional directories beneath it, noting that each one will have an initial contact listed for it, in the form of `administrator@example.com`:
+👉 Once that directory exists, create the divisional directories beneath it, adding to each one an initial contact, in the form of `administrator@example.com`:

 ```bash
 for division in engineering production software; do